Shannon Finney, Associate Principal Flute

-Shannon Finney is the Associate Principal Flutist of the Kansas City Symphony.
-Additionally, she is currently both flutist and Artistic Advisor with the local chamber music ensemble, Summerfest.
-In 2006 she began serving as Flute Faculty and Principal Flutist for Birch Creek Music Center in Door County, Wisconsin.
-Shannon was the winner of the first National Flute Association Piccolo Artist Competition in 1993 and a fellow at Tanglewood in 1994.
-She has performed with the Chicago Symphony Orchestra, the Milwaukee Symphony Orchestra, the Pacific Northwest Ballet Orchestra, and the Chicago Sinfonietta.
-Her teachers include Walfrid Kujala, Mary Stolper, and Karla Flygare, and her degrees are from Northwestern University.
-Shannon enjoys cooking and baking, is a voracious reader, and partakes in many outdoor and sporting activities.
+Shannon Finney is the associate principal flute of the Kansas City Symphony.
+Additionally, she is currently plays the flute and serves as artistic advisor with the local chamber music ensemble, Summerfest.
+In 2006, she began serving on the faculty and as principal flute for the Birch Creek Music Center in Door County, Wis.
+Finney was the winner of the first National Flute Association Piccolo Artist Competition in 1993 and a fellow at Tanglewood in 1994.
+She has performed with the Chicago Symphony Orchestra, the Milwaukee Symphony Orchestra, the Pacific Northwest Ballet Orchestra and the Chicago Sinfonietta.
+Her teachers include Walfrid Kujala, Mary Stolper and Karla Flygare, and her degrees are from Northwestern University.
+Finney enjoys cooking and baking, is a voracious reader, and partakes in many outdoor and sporting activities.

 Ten questions about me:

 Other than your Kansas City Symphony concerts, where else can audiences catch you performing in town?

 I perform with the local chamber music ensemble, Summerfest.
 Many of the musicians in the ensemble are friends as well as colleagues and we have a wonderful time working together in an intimate setting.
 I recently began serving as an Artistic Advisor and have found this new role to be rewarding, particularly the programming work with the Artistic Committee.
 We generally perform works that are off the beaten path, so it's fun to discover overlooked gems.

 What songs/albums are in your iPod/MP3 Player/CD Player right now?